nrajashekar/nfc_hce/README.md

 device via NFC.
 So the device scanning the credit card demonstrates Host card emulation and the other device demonstrates how it can be used as a NFC reader.

+TODO:

+Better handling of communication between the hostapduservice and the Activity.